soliedra/SerialMoveServoToPosition/README.md

 ##Hardware:
 - [Arduino Mini](https://www.arduino.cc/en/Main/ArduinoBoardMini) V3.0 Atmega 328P as the microcontroller.
 - [Pololu VNH519 Motor driver](https://www.pololu.com/product/1451) to drive the DC Motor
-- [Pololu QTR-1RC] (https://www.pololu.com/product/2459) to make a DIY Quad encoder
+- [Pololu QTR-1RC] (https://www.pololu.com/product/2459) to make a DIY Quad encoder that can do 32 CPR in the output shaft (not the motor's)
 - A 12V geared DC motor from a battery drill.
 Output speed approx 600rpm.
 - 12V 7000mAh Lead battery.
 This DIY Servo Motor needs 34 Ams for a split of a second to start moving big loads.
-Under normal operation it consumes 2 Amps.But the initial stroke is important to reach the target position inmediately.
+Under normal operation it consumes 2 Amps.
+But the initial stroke is important to reach the target position inmediately.

 ##Connections:
 ###VNH519MotorDriver: